curlsli/webpack-book/docs/en/developing/01_getting_started.md

 You can tweak the generated *package.json* manually to make further changes to it even though a part of the operations modify the file automatically for you.
 The official documentation explains [package.json options](https://docs.npmjs.com/files/package.json) in more detail.

-T> You can set those `npm init` defaults at *~/.npmrc*.
+> You can set those `npm init` defaults at *~/.npmrc*.

-T> This is an excellent chance to set up version control using [Git](https://git-scm.com/).
+> This is an excellent chance to set up version control using [Git](https://git-scm.com/).
 You can create a commit per step and tag per chapter, so it's easier to move back and forth if you want.

-T> The book examples have been formatted using [Prettier](https://www.npmjs.com/package/prettier) with `"trailingComma": "es5",` and `"printWidth": 68` options enabled to make the diffs clean and fit the page.
+> The book examples have been formatted using [Prettier](https://www.npmjs.com/package/prettier) with `"trailingComma": "es5",` and `"printWidth": 68` options enabled to make the diffs clean and fit the page.

 ## Installing Webpack